-For those of you who are looking to gift baked goodies to your friends and family, it’s never a bad idea to make something a little more memorable than a plain old chocolate chip cookie (not that there’s anything wrong with those!).
+For those of you who are looking to give baked goodies to your friends and family as gifts, it’s never a bad idea to make something a little more memorable than a plain old chocolate chip cookie (not that there’s anything wrong with those!).

 I really like to surprise my loved ones with goodies they may not normally make themselves.